andymcgunagle/git-and-github-notes/README.md

 - `git switch <remote-branch-name>` or `git checkout --track <origin, typically>/<remote-branch-name>`: By default only one branch will be set up locally when you clone a repo to your machine.
 If the repo has multiple remote branches, this command creates a new local branch from an existing remote branch of the same name and sets it to track the remote branch.

+- `git branch -r`: The `-r` flag causes the remote-tracking branches to be listed.

 ### Pushing

 - `git push <remote-name> <remote-branch-name>`: Push a specific local branch up to the remote.